ueveu/ai-email-client/PROJECT_PLAN.md

 ## Current Focus
 Currently working on:
-- Implementing account testing functionality
-- Adding secure password storage
+- Implementing secure password storage
 - Setting up email folder support

 ## Notes
 - Update this file after completing each task
 - Add new tasks as they are identified
 - Mark blocked tasks with reasons
 - Regular review and prioritization needed